How to Use Oregano Oil to Fight Bacteria and SIBO

 How to Take Oregano Oil Orally in Drops

-- If it’s not already diluted, mix it with the ratio of 1 drop of olive oil to 1 drop of oregano oil
+- If it’s not already diluted, mix it with the ratio of 1 drop of carrier oil to 1 drop of oregano oil

 - Put 1 or 2 drops under the tongue and leave it there for a few minutes.
 Then rinse with water.

-- To get the full benefits of oregano oil, use a dosage of 50-100 mg oregano oil 2-4x per day.
+- To get the full benefits of oregano oil, use an oil that is standardized to at least 55-70% carvacrol and take 2 drops 2-4x per day.

 How to Take Oregano Oil Orally in Capsules